 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-The finance minister of the United Kingdom, responsible for preparing the nation's annual budgets.
+The chief finance minister of the United Kingdom, who prepares the nation's annual budgets.

 - ‘Foots Cray Place was the home of the one-time Chancellor of the Exchequer, Nicholas Vansittart, Lord Bexley.’